epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 .. _SFTP-download:
 Example of downloading files using WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-0. **TO DO - make sure permissions are set so that DM can read the
-   file**

 1. `Notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6>`__  and let them know that you need files copied from your project folder to your “download” folder.
 Provide a statement of how the files meet the Disclosure Control Rules (see above).
 They will check the files, copy them to your download folder if all is OK and notify you that they are available for download or advise what changes are needed.